fecapark/inside-slushy/README.md

 - Apply `Context2d.globalCompositeOperation = "destination-out";`, you can get same effect.
 - To get more information, refer to [my lab project](https://github.com/fecapark/masking-animation)'s code.

+### Compatibility

+- Compatibility for all devices and browsers has different fps.